John Giffard (police officer): Police career

 Giffard joined Staffordshire Police in 1973, serving as a beat bobby in Stafford.
 Giffard became staff officer to the chief constable in 1984.
 In 1991 he was divisional commander at Cannock and later that year transferred to the North Yorkshire Police to become an assistant chief constable.

 In 1996 Giffard returned to Staffordshire Police to take up the role of chief constable.
 In this role Giffard oversaw the reorganisation of the force's territorial divisions and, in 2003, introduced a Major Investigations Department.
 Giffard's work was recognised with the award of the Queen's Police Medal for distinguished service, on 14 June 1997.
 Upon the end of his seven-year tenure in 2002 the Home Office approved an extension for a further three years.
 Giffard was appointed a commander of the Order of the British Empire (CBE) in the 2003 New Year Honours for services to the police.

 During his time as chief constable he was also a senior professional advisor to the Home Secretary.
 Giffard had been seconded to the Home Office in late 2005 to assist with a nationwide review of policing, the Police Structures Review Unit, which looked at options to merge neighbouring forces.

 Giffard finally retired on 2 April 2006.
 At the time of his retirement he was the longest-serving chief constable in England and Wales.
-He was also the longest-serving chief constable in Staffordshire Police history.
 His tenure saw a significant drop in reported car theft and burglaries and the force was recognised as one of the best performing in the country.
 During Giffard's time as chief constable there were no undetected murders in the force area.

 On retirement Giffard was appointed to the position of 1st vice-president of the Association of Chief Police Officers.
 In 2017 he was appointed to the board of trustees of the Staffordshire Police Cadets.
 The Staffordshire Police now awards the annual John Giffard Sports Award.